Rajeshdraksharapu/surprise-housing-limited/README.md

 # Surprise Housing company:
 > A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia..

+## Goals of the Case Study
+- You are required to model the price of houses with the available independent variables.
+- This model will then be used by the management to understand how exactly the prices vary with the variables.
+- They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+- The model will be a good way for management to understand the pricing dynamics of a new market.
+- Which variables are significant in predicting the price of a house, and
+- How well those variables describe the price of a house.
+- And to determine the optimal value of lambda for ridge and lasso regression.

 ## Table of Contents
  - Reading and understanding the data
 - Data Visualisation
-- Data engineering such as removing null values filling Nan values to                       make the data usable for model building
+- Data engineering such as removing null values filling Nan values to
+- make the data usable for model building
 - Data finalisation
 - Data splitting for building the model
 - Basic Linear Regression Model using RFE